 measured in Joules per second, and "Watts" should not interfere with these

 [NOTE: I receive complaints insisting that the speed of light is always the same, and that glass slows the light waves by atomic absorption and emission.
 Yet this is a very distorted viewpoint, since it denies the existence of extremely useful mental models called "transparent medium" and "EM wave."
-Also it teaches us that matter is not matter but is instead a vacuum.
+Also it teaches us that matter is not matter, but is instead a vacuum.
 Yet light waves really do travel at various speeds (traveling slowly within glass,) and optical materials really are not a vacuum.
-The atoms in glass do not absorb waves, they absorb photons.
-Focusing so completely on atom/photon interactions denies the wave nature of light, and also entirely misses the existence of macroscopic phenomena such as transparency.
-It also makes a fundamental mistake: declaring one physics model to be "real," then pretending that this can make other models unreal.
+The atoms of the glass do not absorb waves, they absorb photons.
+Our focusing so completely on atom/photon interactions denies the wave nature of light, pretends that E and M fields don't exist, and also entirely misses the existence of macroscopic phenomena such as transparency.
+It also makes a fundamental mistake: declaring one physics model to be "real," then pretending that this can make other useful models UNreal.
 But all physics models are merely mental abstractions, they are tools.
-The worshippers of screwdrivers think that hammers should be abolished?
-Silly, because screwdrivers are worthless for certain tasks.]
+The photon concept does not eliminate the fields/waves concept.
+The worshippers of screwdrivers think that hammers are a sort of "inferior screwdriver," and should be abolished?
+Silly, because hammers really aren't screwdrivers, and screwdrivers are genuinely worthless for certain tasks.

 ELECTROMAGNET COILS USE UP ENERGY TO MAKE MAGNETISM?
 Not right.Sustaining a magnetic field requires no energy.
 Coils only require energy to initially create a magnetic field.
 They also require energy to defeat electrical friction (resistance); to keep the charges from slowing down as they flow in wires.
 But if the resistance is removed, the magnetic field can exist continuously without any energy input.
 If electrically frictionless superconductive wire is used, a coil can be momentarily connected to an energy supply to create the field.
 Afterwards the power supply can be removed and both the current and the magnetic field will continue forever without further energy input.